vphantom/pyritephp/README.md

 PyritePHP Core

 This is intended as the core dependency for [PyritePHP](https://github.com/vphantom/pyrite-php) based projects.
+Please see that project for documentation and to report bugs.

 ## Usage